 When the chamber is appropriately pumped down, the source material is heated/excited such that molecules become the evaporant stream and are dispersed.
-The source material can be preheated in timed stages that allow the source material to stabilize at the different power levels.

 To reiterate, the source material is known as an evaporant when it has reached sufficient temperature/excitation to leave the surface of the source material supply prior to deposition.
 A vacuum is necessary to provide a decreased potential for atomic collisions and contamination (better dispersion with less impurities).
-The STC-2000A automatically, as it monitors material deposition rate and thickness, controls the power that generates the evaporant within the bounds of the user-defined parameters and other programming.
-The STC-2000A is programmed through an LCD screen with a touch panel overlay.
+The STC-2002 automatically, as it monitors material deposition rate and thickness, controls the power that generates the evaporant within the bounds of the user-defined parameters and other programming.
+The STC-2002 is programmed through an LCD screen with a touch panel overlay.
 All choices are deterministic or bounded by a screen-specified range with software enforcing the range of entry acceptance.
-The STC-2000A can also be programmed through the communication port.
-The STC-2000A monitors material deposition rate and thickness by means of the crystal sensor, which occupies the same space as the substrate.
+The STC-2002 can also be programmed through the communication port.
+The STC-2002 monitors material deposition rate and thickness by means of the crystal sensor, which occupies the same space as the substrate.

 As the deposition process is transpiring within a vacuum chamber, the resonant frequency of a quartz crystal sensor, also exposed to the same evaporant as the substrate within the chamber, accumulates deposited film[s] on its surface.
-The equation in section 7 describes the relationship between the mass of such a film deposition and the measured frequency of the sensor crystal.
+The equation in section x7 describes the relationship between the mass of such a film deposition and the measured frequency of the sensor crystal.
 Knowing the frequency change due to accumulated mass, the film thickness can be determined.
 The rate of accumulated material thickness can be calculated using the film thickness along with other elements and progression through time.
-Contributing factors include crystal sensor placement, material characteristics, etc. The STC-2000A numerically displays rate, thickness and power.
+Contributing factors include crystal sensor placement, material characteristics, etc. The STC-2002 numerically displays rate, thickness and power.
 It graphically displays rate, power or rate deviation.

-As the STC-2000A measures the rate of material deposition (in auto deposit mode), it compares this measured value to a user programmed rate setting.
+As the STC-2002 measures the rate of material deposition (in auto deposit mode), it compares this measured value to a user programmed rate setting.
 If there is a difference between the actual rate and the user programmed rate, the control voltage (from the sensor card) is used to generate a feedback to adjust the deposition source power supply keeping it in compliance with the user programmed rate setpoint value.
-This method of STC-2000A control has automatic compensation for changing source conditions.
+This method of STC-2002 control has automatic compensation for changing source conditions.

-Since there are many different types of deposition power supplies and sources in use today, the deposition control voltage provided by the STC-2000A has been made user configurable: can be wired positive isolated or negative isolated and menu scaled for 2.5, 5 or 10 volts full scale.
+Since there are many different types of deposition power supplies and sources in use today, the deposition control voltage provided by the STC-2002 has been made user configurable: can be wired positive isolated or negative isolated and menu scaled for 2.5, 5 or 10 volts full scale.
 The sense of the control loop can also be set for either deposition or etching applications by menu programming.

 To accommodate the extremely wide range of control loop responses required for the diverse deposition sources available today, a P-I-D type of control loop has been implemented.
-With this type of control loop available to the user, it should be possible to achieve very good control of any deposition source (see section 3).
+With this type of control loop available to the user, it should be possible to achieve very good control of any deposition source (see section X3X).